This post is going to be:

 But… the ZombieVerter VCU comes with (at least I bought the option with one) a Wemos D1 Mini ESP8266 web interface board.
 The ESP8266 shows a web interface to control the VCU and talks to the VCU’s STM32 over a serial port.
 All well and good so far.

-However, mine was proving to be unreliable.
-The ESP8266 sends commands to, and gets responses from, the STM32.
-And one of the main command/response activities is a request and response for a JSON object from the STM.
-The JSON contains all the parameters that you can set on the VCU along with all the spot values that the VCU is working with – voltages, currents, vehicle state etc etc.
+One of the main command/response activities between the browser client and the STM32 is a request and response for a JSON object.
+This object contains all the parameters (which inverter you’re using, what vehicle its on etc) that can be set on the VCU along with all the spot values that the VCU is working with – voltages, currents, vehicle state etc etc.

 I could work around this issue while I was bringing things up, but it got more and more annoying as I was trying to rely on the web interface to tell me what was going on.